tuckerweibell/recipe/src/components/EzTable/EzTable.md

 ### Custom cell rendering

 Use when more fine-grained control over the table content is desired (in favor of simple Textual/Numerical content).
+To provide custom content, the `accessor` property of each column can be provided any [React element](https://reactjs.org/docs/rendering-elements.html) or custom React component.
+Custom components will be provided an `item` prop with the record to be rendered.

 ```jsxwide
 () => {